vatlab/vat-docs/content/Documentation/Pipelines/format10.md

 +++
-title = "Customized"
+title = "Customized10"
 weight = 2
+hidden = "true"
 +++

 ## Specification of a variant tools pipeline

 This page describes the original pipeline format (version 1.0).
-Please refer to [New][1][?][1] if you are editing a new pipeline specification file for variant tools 2.7 and later.
+Please refer to [New][1] if you are editing a new pipeline specification file for variant tools 2.7 and later.